ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This approach requires a decentralized, or at least strongly federated, infrastructure as expressed in the requirements below.

 #### **[D10]**
-The Public Key Infrastructure (PKI) of a BPI SHOULD have no single point of failure, does not require pre-existing trust relationships between participants.*
+The Public Key Infrastructure (PKI) of a BPI SHOULD have no single point of failure, and SHOULD NOT require pre-existing trust relationships between participants.*

 #### **[R33]**
 The PKI of a BPI MUST be strongly federated.